-Video Codecs and Encoding: Everything You Should KnowFebruary 6, 2019
+Video Encoding and Video Codecs: Everything You Should KnowFebruary 6, 2019

 Without video codecs, “Netflix and chill” wouldn’t have ever been coined.
-These two-part video compression tools allow distributors to condense a video file for delivery across the internet.
+These two-part compression tools allow distributors to condense a video file for delivery across the internet via a process called video encoding.
 Codecs are the reason we can so easily stream videos and FaceTime loved ones, even with limited bandwidth.

 Thanks to codecs, Netflix manages to stream more than 97,000 hours of content every minute.¹ And in order to get those streams into your living room — no matter the device — Netflix must use both new and tried-and-true codecs.